 c) Our deeds should be Ahimsa:

-"Every form of violence or force in pursuit of economic goals should be rejected (Slave labor, compulsory labor, child labor, corporal punishment)" Global Ethics Declaration.
+“Every form of violence or force in pursuit of economic goals should be rejected (Slave labour, compulsory labour, child labour, corporal punishment)” Global Ethics Declaration.

 Ahimsa is respect for all life: humans, animals, plants, environment.

 If we will explore the Ahimsa principle applying Jainism vision (“not to kill any living being”) we can extend Ahimsa principle to animals, plants, and our earth.

 Ahimsa is also equality between men and women.

 Ahimsa is also justice and the rule of law

 “My goal is to create a more peaceful and stable worldfor future generations” Sheikh Mohamed Bin Issa Al Jaber (Saudi Arabia, Muslim)

 Ahimsa is also No to Corruption and dishonest practices.